 Honestly, you probably won’t hear too many “howdys” here in Dallas, but maybe a few “y’alls” here and there.
-The CLC team would like to provide you with a little intro to Dallas, to help you and your team explore our city before or after the conference, or in the evenings.
+The CLC team would like to provide you with a little intro to Dallas, to help you and your team explore our city.

 You have some great options for other times (perhaps a late night “Fourth Meal”?).
 Nearest to Watermark, you’ll find Mattito’s, Asian Mint, and Chipotle.
-You’ll also find several choices at the corner of Preston Rd. and Forest Ln.
-For more great barbecue, try Ten 50 BBQ.
+You’ll also find several choices at the corner of Preston Rd. and Forest Lane, including Torchy’s Tacos (get the queso).
+For more great barbecue, head north on Central Expy. and try Ten50 BBQ.
 If you find yourself near a Twisted Root, do yourself a favor and try one of their burgers (they even have exotic options like buffalo.)

 LOTS of other eateries exist in the various neighborhoods around Dallas.

-Deep Ellum (east of Downtown) or Bishop Arts (southwest Dallas) are revitalized areas full of culture, shops, and food – and are highly walkable.
-I’d personally give the edge to Bishop Arts, but Deep Ellum is edgier if that’s your scene.
+Deep Ellum (east of Downtown) or Bishop Arts (southwest Dallas) are highly walkable, revitalized areas full of culture, shops, and food.
+I’d personally give the edge to Bishop Arts, but Deep Ellum is edgier, if that’s your scene.
 If you want to explore a little bit closer in, spend some time on Lower Greenville or wander Mockingbird Station.

 Culture (or what Texans call, “The Learnin”)

 The Perot Museum of Nature and Science is another new attraction with lots of buzz.
-If you buy tickets now, you could even attend their Late Night event on Thursday night.
-And there’s always the good ol’ Dallas Museum of Art, too (general admission is free, but you’ll have to pay for parking).
-The Sixth Floor Museum draws crowds as well, even 54 years after President Kennedy was assassinated from that very sixth floor (or was he?).
+And there’s always the Dallas Museum of Art (general admission is free, but you’ll have to pay for parking).
+The Sixth Floor Museum draws crowds as well, even 54 years after President Kennedy was assassinated.

-Don’t need education but would love to see something shiny?
-Consider the Downtown GeO-Deck, an observation deck inside that big ball you’ve noticed in the Dallas skyline (pro tip: it’s called Reunion Tower).
+Don’t need an education but would love to see something shiny?
+Consider the downtown GeO-Deck, an observation deck inside that big ball you’ve noticed in the Dallas skyline (pro tip: it’s called Reunion Tower).
 You can also eat at Wolfgang Puck’s restaurant inside the ball, and get a 360 degree view of Dallas as the restaurant slowly spins.
-Or you can check out Jerry Jones’s various Dallas Cowboys facilities: the mammoth AT&T Stadium out in Arlington, or the brand-new Cowboys training facility, The Star, that’s a little closer in.
+Or you can check out Jerry Jones’s various Dallas Cowboys facilities: the mammoth AT&T Stadium in Arlington, or the Cowboys training facility, The Star.
 Both facilities offer tours.

-The Texas Rangers won’t be in town, but their minor league team, the Teddy Roosevelt-themed Frisco Roughriders, will be.
-See them battle the San Antonio Missions at 7 pm Tuesday through Friday.
+Catch a Texas Rangers game against the Astros Monday through Wednesday.
+Or their minor league team, the Teddy Roosevelt-themed Frisco Roughriders, will play Thursday, Friday, and Saturday.
+See them battle the Midland RockHounds at 7 PM Thursday through Saturday.

 More great team hangout options?
 WhirlyBall in Plano is a fun combination of bumper cars and lacrosse.
-(They also offer laser tag if that’s more your style.)
-Or you and your team can compete at Top Golf, a high-tech driving range that’s also great for non-golfers.
+(They also offer laser tag, if that’s more your style.)
+Or you can compete at Top Golf, a high-tech driving range that’s also great for non-golfers.

-Your crew could also try some indoor skydiving at iFly, play video games at Dave & Busters, or take in some live music (calendar here).
-If you prefer bowling – go swanky at Bowl & Barrel, or throw it back to middle school at Main Event, a large entertainment complex with bowling, games, and more!
+Your crew could also try some indoor skydiving at iFly or play video games at Dave & Busters.
+If you prefer bowling, go swanky at Bowl & Barrel or throw it back to middle school at Main Event, a large entertainment complex with bowling, games, and more.
 In need of a shopping fix?
-NorthPark Center is close to Watermark and a Dallas institution, but the Galleria is closer and offers ice skating.
+NorthPark Center is close to Watermark and a Dallas institution.
+The Galleria is closer and offers ice skating.

-Wanna roam a giant bookstore?
-The Half Price Books flagship store is on Northwest Highway, just south of Watermark.
+Want to roam a giant bookstore?
+Check out the Half Price Books flagship store, just south of Watermark.
 Don’t believe Dallas has nature?
 You’ll find lots of it at White Rock Lake or the Dallas Arboretum.
-While you’re here, you could Google “Cinco de Mayo Dallas” to find some related festivities or check out D Magazine’s weekly roundup of events.

 A Word about Transportation